onap/doc/docs/guides/onap-developer/architecture/onap-architecture.rst

 restoration and recovery.
 They support standardized VNF interfaces and guidelines.

 Operating in a virtualized environment introduces new security challenges and opportunities.
 ONAP provides increased security by embedding access controls in each ONAP platform component, augmented by analytics and policy components specifically designed for the detection and mitigation of security violations.

-Amsterdam Use Cases
+Beijing Use Cases
 -------------------

 The ONAP project uses real-world use cases to help focus our releases.
-For the first release of ONAP (“Amsterdam”), we introduce two use cases: vCPE and VoLTE.
+For the first release of ONAP (“Beijing”), we introduce two use cases: vCPE and VoLTE.

 \ **Virtual CPE Use Case**